vwitted/pyqtgui/README.md

 # pyqtgui

-I wanted to play around with accessibility controls within Windows.
+I wanted to play around with Qt and accessibility controls within Windows.
 This is mostly tinkering with using Qt framework with Python.

 The script creates a small window whose opacity can be changed based on the cursor position to minimise distraction.